kenyikubari/flight-emulator-project/README.md

 ## Control Strategy

 - Open-loop control for motor actuation
-- Homing routine at startup to establish reference positions
+- Homing at startup to establish reference positions
-- Speed ramping to produce smooth gauge motion

 ## Dashboard

 The dashboard provides:

 - Real-time plots of flight data
 - Numerical display of parameters
 - Continuous updates from telemetry input